 I don’t think about the past or regret things much these days.
 But sometimes I wish that I had known some of things I have learned over the last few years a bit earlier.
 That perhaps there had been a self-improvement class in school.
 And in some ways there probably was.
 Because some of these 16 things in this article a teacher probably spoke about in class.
 Some of it would probably not have stuck in my mind anyway.
 But I still think that taking a few hours from all those German language classes and use them for some personal development classes would have been a good idea.
 Motivation & Learning.
 100 Tips About Life, People, and Happiness.
 7 Smart Ways to Deal with Toxic People.
 Don’t let toxic people rent space in your head.

 But how, exactly, do we find that?
 Surely, it isn’t by luck.
 I myself am a firm believer in the power of curiosity and choice as the engine of fulfillment, but precisely how you arrive at your true calling is an intricate and highly individual dance of discovery.
 Still, there are certain factors — certain choices — that make it easier.
 Gathered here are insights from seven thinkers who have contemplated the art-science of making your life’s calling a living.

 Every few months, I rediscover and redevour Y-Combinator founder Paul Graham’s fantastic 2006 article, How to Do What You Love.
 What you should not do, I think, is worry about the opinion of anyone beyond your friends.
 When Your Calling Seems Vague and Unclear, You’re on the Right Track.
 When Your Calling Seems Vague and Unclear, You’re on the Right Track Most people don’t know what to do with their lives.

 And that’s okay.
-“We see in order to move; we move in order to see.”
+“We see in order to move; we move in order to see.” —William Gibson.
 Let me introduce myself worksheet.
 Life Hacks - how to video tutorials Life Hacks (Most viewed) All I Need to Know...
 In Praise of Idleness By Bertrand Russell.
 Like most of my generation, I was brought up on the saying: 'Satan finds some mischief for idle hands to do.'
 Being a highly virtuous child, I believed all that I was told, and acquired a conscience which has kept me working hard down to the present moment.